l1zhuo/cse15l-lab-reports/labReport1.md

   This part is fairly simple, I ran some command given in the lab instruction to test out.
   I tried all the command.

   `ls` meant listing the current working directory

+  'cd' is changing the directory

+  'cat' is printing out the files given the path

+  `ls -a' looks like lists out all files in the directory

+  `ls -lat' looks like lists out all files and directories

+  `cp` looks like copies a file

+  'cd ~' takes the path to the home directory

-  I chose `cat /home/linux/ieng6/cs15lsp23/public/hello.txt` and 'ls -lat'
+  I chose `cat /home/linux/ieng6/cs15lsp23/public/hello.txt` and 'ls -lat' to screenshot for the group discussion and here it is.

   ![Image](running command.png)